Cypre55/ScamCanner/README.md

 ## Testing the trained corner detector

 Put the data.csv logreg.py and test.py in a single directory.
 Rename your image file as 'test.jpg'.
 Run test.py.

+## Using clickSURF

+Put test images in a directory ImageData.
+Run script.
+For selecting corner area-press left click at one diagonal end drag cursor to next diagonal end and release.
+Mark as many rectangles as needed.
+Press 'r' if you want to redo for the current page.
+Press if you want to confirm the selected portions.